MAIN GALLERY EXHIBITIONS

 Exhibition Credits:

-This project is also supported in part by the Mid Atlantic Folk and Traditional Arts – Community Projects program of Mid Atlantic Arts, with funding from the National Endowment for the Arts.
+This project was also supported in part by the Mid Atlantic Folk and Traditional Arts – Community Projects program of Mid Atlantic Arts, with funding from the National Endowment for the Arts.

 A CELEBRATION OF LOCAL WOMEN ARTISTS & LEADERS